Daniel-Uchay/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 14.
 100-change_owner_and_group - Script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+Script 15.
+101-symbolic_link_permissions - Script that changes the owner and the group owner of _hello to vincent and staff respectively.
+    *The file _hello is in the working directory
+    *The file _hello is a symbolic link